xaya/xaya_docs/addressrestrictions.md

 only if:

 1. It is a name update and not a name registration.
-2. Its format matches the description above:
+1. Its format matches the description above:
    * It contains a `ttlBlocks` field.
    * It contains one or more of the `maxTx`, `maxAmount` and `minAmount` fields.
    * It contains no other fields.
    * All fields have values that are valid according to the descriptions above.
+1. If the restriction specifies `A` and `s`, then `s <= A` must be the case.
-3. There is no currently active restriction on the associated `scriptPubKey`.
+1. There is no currently active restriction on the associated `scriptPubKey`.
    * This includes restrictions created by previous transactions in the same block.
 While each name can only be updated once per block, it would otherwise be possible to place a restriction on the same script with